zacanger/niddesa/text/mahaniddesa-from-chinese/14-chinese-google.md

 "[Sun tribe!]
 I ask you": ""I ask you; I beg you; I beg you; you make me clear;
 please tell me."
 Ask you for me.
-"Sun tribe", Sun (Ādicco ) Is called the sun (sūriyo), the sun is surnamed Gautama, the Blessed One is also surnamed Gautama, the Blessed One is a relative of the sun surname, a relative of the surname of the sun, so the Buddha is a member of the sun tribe.
+"Sun tribe", Sun (Ādicco ) Is called the sun (sūriyo), the sun is surnamed Gotama, the Blessed One is also surnamed Gotama, the Blessed One is a relative of the sun surname, a relative of the surname of the sun, so the Buddha is a member of the sun tribe.
 "For the sun tribe!
 I ask you.